cmpsc-481-s22-m1/GatorConfig/README.md

 ### Running GatorConfig

-GatorConfig is a tool that will utilize the command line interface, that was built to accommodate the users.
+GatorConfig is a tool that will utilize the command line interface, which was built to accommodate the users.
 To run the GatorConfig program in CLI, type the command:

 `poetry run gatorconfig`